Sistemo: run real Linux machines on your own hardware with one command

 SSH in and work normally

-# You're root in a real Linux VM
+# You're root in a real Linux machine

 apt update && apt install -y nginx